Monday, December 31, 2012

 I will deliver him and honor him.

-When I woke up the next morning I realized that I had slept the whole night through.
+When I woke up the next morning, I realized I had slept through the night.
 No fear--fearless.

-God had heard my cry, God had answered my prayer, God had given me the most peaceful night's sleep that I had ever had.
+God had heard my cry, God had answered my prayer, and God had given me the most peaceful night's sleep that I had ever had.
 I cried.
 I really did.
 I felt so loved in that moment.
-I wondered--had I really been healed?
-Yes, yes I had.
+I wondered — had I really been healed?
+Yes, yes, I had.
 No more sleepless nights.
 No more fear of the dark.
 It was gone.

 Fearless?
 Now I am!
 I can sleep in the pitch dark, I can walk through a dark house, I can go to the bathroom alone by myself--without the light on, I can stay home alone at night without giving it a second thought.